-Official student delegates for conferences (related to the Health Sciences Students Association or a Public Health Association) may be granted permission to attend official conferences/meetings during a Public Health course or practicum as long as participation in these activities will not adversely impact their achievement of course objectives.
+Official student delegates for conferences (related to the Health Sciences Students Association) may be granted permission to attend official conferences/meetings during practicum as long as participation in these activities will not adversely impact their achievement of course objectives.
 Student delegates should discuss a potential absence with faculty at their earliest convenience to determine if permission to attend these events can be granted.
-Permission to attend conferences will not be granted for any student that is not demonstrating an appropriate level of practice in a practicum setting or is not maintaining the GPA standards set for the Public Health major.
+Permission to attend conferences will not be granted for any student that is not demonstrating an appropriate level of practice in a practicum setting or is not maintaining the GPA standards set for the Aboriginal Health major.